annafellars/annablog/_posts/2024-10-31-PGA-Analysis.md

 ### Step 1: Find your API
 APIs (Application Programming Interfaces) allow different programs to communicate with each other.
 There’s an API for almost everything—from stock exchanges, video automations, to golf!
 While some require a subscription, many offer free plans that are perfect for personal projects.
 For this blog post, I chose the [Live Golf Data](https://rapidapi.com/slashgolf/api/live-golf-data) API by SlashGolf.

+#### Ethics Note
-Each API is unique, so before using one, ensure that your intended uses align with its terms.
-For example, some APIs prohibit publishing certain information.
+Each API is unique, so before using one, ensure that your intended uses align with its terms.For example, some APIs prohibit publishing certain information or have limits to how often you can extract data.
+You can often find if an API has any special terms by checking the documentation or looking at the pricing plans.
 By following an API's guidelines, you can ensure that your data collection remains ethical.

 After finding an API, sign up to receive an API key.
 This key authenticates you to access the data using Python.
 Like a password, it’s important to keep it secure—store it in a separate text file, and make sure it’s in your .gitignore file so it’s not accidentally shared.